mkprabhu/socketdaddy/ansible/installation_and_setup/1296_add_ansible_to_PATH/README.md

 # Ansible Installation and Setup

-This repository contains example code used in the blog post on [SocketDaddy.com](https://socketdaddy.com/ansible/adding-ansible-to-path/?utm_source=github&utm_medium=example_code&utm_campaign=readme).
+This folder contains example code used in the blog post on [SocketDaddy.com](https://socketdaddy.com/ansible/adding-ansible-to-path/?utm_source=github&utm_medium=example_code&utm_campaign=readme).
 The example demonstrates how to add Ansible to the PATH system variable.

 ## Overview